Summary

 In 2017 my son began having psychotic episodes and was experiencing auditory and visual hallucinations that were disturbing.
 This became a very difficult, stressful time for him and for our family.
 His paranoia and delusions raised concerns but we struggled to get him help.
 He was an adult, and did not want to seek treatment at that time.
 He lived at home until he was threatening the family, then lived in his car and was homeless for a period of time.
 We became that house on the block where the police would show up every so often.
 I was intimately familiar with the police non-emergency line and requests for a CIT officer.
 His threats were insufficient to take action for; unless he was actively harming himself or someone else they could not do more.
 He was arrested multiple times, had a gun confiscated, and had two incidents in jail.
 He had one voluntary commitment for depression, but his road to recovery began when I found him walking on the street, bloodied from an attempt to see “how far he could go” to cut himself.
 UNI was able to send an assessment team with police support, and it was through their assessment that he had an involuntary commitment for treatment.
 It was only after court-mandated processes to maintain medication (LAI – a long acting injectable), counseling and a successful entry to the Mental Health Court program that he began to recover.
 There is much work to be done for mental health programs, offloading community response from police to organizations that can be funded better to provide trained support, availability of services for homeless, and Medicaid offerings in Utah.

 Today I’m a work-at-home dad.
 I’m celebrating 25 years as a technologist for an enterprise information company.
-My wife and I are caregivers to two adult children with disabilities who live at home with us, and our home is stable.
+My wife and I are caregivers to two adult children with disabilities who live at home with us.
+Please read this update.
 We have a rescue dog and two rescue cats.
 We thrive with volunteer and advocacy work for organizations that are important to us which promote active lifestyles, inclusion, and mental health.
 We also support organizations for cancer treatment, epilepsy research, LGBTQ+ rights, and disability rights.
 With privilege comes much responsibility, and we are beholden to a community that we are part of.

-Politically, I have been unaffiliated much of my adult life.
-I am an active voter and regularly participate in work at voting polls to support civic duty.
+Politically, I am an active voter and regularly participate in work at voting polls to support civic duty.
 I’m running as a Democrat in this election but emphasize that representation matters, that reasonable and pragmatic governance is needed.
 If elected I promise that I will be open and responsive to the constituents that I serve.